jujopico/LumenAuthorsApi/readme.md

 * Show the list of authors from the Lumen Controller on Postman -> Change `return $authors` into `return $this->successResponse($authors)` put the same authors into "data" root element
 * Show an author with an given id by calling `findOrFail()` and output with `successResponse()`
+* Allow to Edit an existing author & the `fill()` is just assgning not being directly saved into the database yet.